-Design and Technology (Resistant Materials) at Oastlers is housed in a purpose built Ccassroom, which contains both a fully equipped workshop and a planning /designing area.
+Design Technology (Resistant Materials) at Oastlers is housed in a purpose built classroom, which contains both a fully equipped workshop and a planning/design area.

-At key Stage 3 the learners will carry out short design and make projects involving the use of woods, metals and plastics.
+At Key Stage 3 the learners will carry out short design and make projects involving the use of wood, metals and plastics.

-At Key Stage 4, learners will work towards a GCSE following the WJEC Specification and will be required to produce a piece of controlled assessment coursework (made item plus full design folio) along with sitting a written exam paper.
+At Key Stage, our current Year 11 learners are working towards a GCSE following the WJEC Specification and will be required to produce a piece of controlled assessment coursework (made item plus full design folio) along with sitting a written exam paper.

 Design and Technology Resistant Materials involves working with Woods, Metals and Plastics.

 Learners are taught not only to design and make products following specific design briefs – but also to be critical of existing designs.

 Learners will progress on to writing their own design briefs, and finding ‘Needs’ for new products, as their skills develop.